Credible Nutrition education from qualified health care professionals. Learn from the experts now.

 Dietitian Gabrielle Maston explains the latest research evidence in regards to Bariatric Surgery and 'Super Obesity', and talks through the 4 main types of surgical procedures.
 Learn how to manage your nutrition before and after surgery so you or your clients get the desired results.

 Training and competing in Fitness and Figure sport is challenging mentally, physically and nutritionally.
 Dietitian Angie Clark provides an experienced insight into how to eat, drink and train just the right amount to get lean, and have plump muscles and great vascularity on show day.

 Dr. Gary Slater is an expert in body composition, ISAK level 3 Instructor and Australian New Zealand Bone Mineral Society (ANZBMS) clinical densitometry technician.
 Learn the difference between the various physique assessment methods, and how you can apply a specific technique into your practice.

 Advanced Sports Dietitian Alicia Edge defines Relative Energy Deficiency in Sport (RED-S), and discusses the latest research evidence regarding it.
 Learn how to diagnose RED-S, and how to avoid it when training as an athlete.
 This is important information for clinicians when providing nutrition advice and care to athletes.

-How do you organise and feed the hungry, growing adolescent athlete??
-Dietitian Rachel Svenson tackles the big question, and provides ideas for parents, coaches and nutritionists of how to stock up your fridge to get them the energy they need.
+How do you organise and feed the hungry, growing adolescent athlete?
+Dietitian Rachel Svenson tackles this big question, and provides ideas for parents, coaches and nutritionists of how to stock up your fridge to get them the energy they need.